S2-group/slam-path-coverage-missions/path_coverage/greenzie/README.md

 ## TODO

-* list of paths to change
-* workflow package
-  * This package includes the workflow script for running sequential missions.
-It also includes the remote and robot bond nodes which initiate the profilers.
 * boustrophedon_client
   * client
   * path receiver node

 ## Mission Workflow

+The workflow ROS package was made to provide a consistent mission execution process for both path coverage algorithms.
+The package includes a workflow script for running sequential missions, along with remote and robot bond nodes which initiate the data profilers (psutil, dumpcap etc.).

 Ensure the repository is built on both the remote-pc and the turtlebot, see link above.